stepeos/Discrete-Time-Signal-Processing-Examples/Readme.md

-# Python Tutorial for discrete time signal processing tasks
+# Python Tutorial for Discrete Time Signal Processing Tasks
 ## (ECHTZEITDATENVERARBEITUNG)
 The following tasks are implemented:
 - spectrogram